Exploring Buddhism

 The Exploring Buddhism program is ideal for individuals who

-• Are familiar with the Stages of the Path (Lamrim) teachings, as presented in the Discovering Buddhism program
+• Have a good understanding of foundational Buddhist principles, such as the Stages of the Path (Lamrim) teachings, as presented in the Discovering Buddhism program.

 Cost and Registration